Pranavvv12/django-orm-app/README.md

 ## DESIGN STEPS

 ### STEP 1:
-Clone the repository to thea idea. start a new inside the project folder.
+Clone the repository to Theia IDE.Start a new inside the project folder.

 ### STEP 2:
 Type the appropriate code for your table and provide appropriate datatypes to the columns.